 Algebra 1 is the first math class where the concepts of scientific notations as substitute formats for very small or very large numbers are explained and applied.
 During this part, also the Pythagorean theorem is interpreted and implemented.
 This provides the mathematical basis for various geometrical concepts that will be taught in next classes.
 Most curricula also include probability and statistics as supplemental units, but these subjects are usually only addressed briefly.

 Algebra Regents Exam – How to use an algebra formula sheet?

 You can use an algebra formula sheet that’s provided in the booklet.
 The formula sheet will be helpful to remind you of the most common algebraic formulas, for example, the point-slope form of a line.
 You can use these while you’re dealing with the given math problems.

 You can best use a formula sheet is when you write as concisely and clearly as possible, and when you’re only including the least possible information to be reminded of the equations and formulas that you need to look up to deal with your exam.

-To see what information your formula sheet in including, go through a few practice tests and check also the section of your text book that deals with the exam itself.
+To see what information your formula sheet in including, go through a few practice tests and also check the section of your textbook that deals with the exam itself.
 Try to learn all the formulas and equations that are also used in your text book’s sample questions, and also those formulas that you need to use for other practice tests.
-This will save you time on the actual test.
+It will save you time on the actual test.

-There are times and situations when you are required to memorize the equations and formulas, while at other times you are allowed to use a formula sheet during a test.
-If you need to memorize a lot of things, you best do so by writing a lot of problems and solutions by hand, and make sure that you fully write out the equations and formulas, as well as every step you took to get to solution, and that each time!
-If you’re in a situation that you’re left with just only limited time to learn, and if you’re allowed to use a formula sheet at the exam, it could be very helpful to include a few examples of how you solved some problems.
+There are times and situations when you are required to memorize the equations and formulas, while on other occasions you are allowed to use a formula sheet during a test.
+If you need to remember a lot of things, you best do so by writing a lot of problems and solutions by hand, and make sure that you fully write out the equations and formulas, as well as every step you took to get to the solution, and that each time!
+If you’re in a situation that you’re left with just only limited time to learn, and if you’re allowed to use a formula sheet for the exam, it could be very helpful to include a few examples of how you solved some problems.